Prince Frederick Campus

 Check out our faculty partners.

-Here is another great reason to call Academic Advising for an appointment!
-You will need to complete a graduation application in order to graduate.
+See an Academic Advisor to apply for graduation by November 15th if you plan to participate in the January 15, 2015 ceremony and by December 15, if you plan to receive your diploma by mail, only.
 It is free to graduate.
 There is a fee for a cap and gown.
-More information about Winter 2015 and Spring 2015 graduation may be found in the 2014-2015 Commencement Guide.
+More information about Winter and Spring 2015 graduation may be found in the 2014-2015 Commencement Guide.

 Where do you go to ask a question when you don’t know where to go?
 Try Academic Advising!
 We’re here to make sure you have no unanswered questions.
 If we don’t know the answer, we’ll try to find it.
 Whether you are a new student, returning student, or transfer student and have questions about programs, classes, instructors, or transfer we are available by phone, email, and appointment or you can just walk in for a quick question during advising walk in days.
 Click on “Advising Hours” on the left-side menu for all the office information.